Parents’ Survival Guide For Oakland Teachers Strike

 Comments

-OAKLAND (CBS SF) — On Thursday, 3,000 Oakland teachers are set to walk off the job.
+OAKLAND (CBS SF) — Picket lines went up outside Oakland schools early Thursday after negotiators failed to reach an agreement on a new contract.
 What is a parent to do?

 ALSO READ: Students, Parents, Lawmakers Make Plans As Oakland Teacher Strike Looms